suhwantcha/suhwantcha/README.md

 ### 🎓 Education

 * **Sogang University (2024 – Present)**
-B.S. in Computer Science and Engineering
+B.S. in Computer Science and Engineering & Big Data (Interdisciplinary Program) (Transferred from Hankuk University of Foreign Studies)

 * **Hankuk University of Foreign Studies (2020 – 2023)**
-B.A. in Information and Communication Engineering
+B.S. in Information and Communication Engineering

 ### 🧑‍💻 A little more about me...